Operating system Wi-Fi support

-Operating system Wi-Fi support is the support in the operating system for Wi-Fi and usually consists of two pieces: driver level support, and configuration and management support.
+Operating system Wi-Fi support is defined as the facilities an operating system may include for Wi-Fi networking.
+It usually consists of two pieces of software: device drivers, and applications for configuration and management.

-Driver support is usually provided by multiple manufacturers of the chip set hardware or end manufacturers.
-Also available are Unix clones such as Linux, sometimes through open source projects.
+Driver support is typically provided by chipset manufacturers or device manufacturers.
+For Unix-like systems such as Linux, drivers are often developed through open-source projects.

 Configuration and management support consists of software to enumerate, join, and check the status of available Wi-Fi networks.
 This also includes support for various encryption methods.
 These systems are often provided by the operating system backed by a standard driver model.
 In most cases, drivers emulate an Ethernet device and use the configuration and management utilities built into the operating system.
-In cases where built-in configuration and management support is non-existent or inadequate, hardware manufacturers may include their own software to handle the respective tasks.
+In cases where built-in configuration and management support is non-existent or inadequate, hardware manufacturers may include software to handle those tasks.

 Microsoft Windows

 Microsoft Windows has comprehensive driver-level support for Wi-Fi, the quality of which depends on the hardware manufacturer.
-Hardware manufactures almost always ship Windows drivers with their products.
-Windows ships with very few Wi-Fi drivers and depends on the original equipment manufacturers (OEMs) and device manufacturers to make sure users get drivers.
+Hardware manufacturers commonly ship Windows drivers with their products.
 Configuration and management depend on the version of Windows.